-All of the ingredients are store-bought items which makes this super easy to put together.
+All of the ingredients are store-bought items which make this super easy to put together.
 I even used rotisserie chicken here so we didn’t have to pre-cook the chicken.
 Of course, you can make your own Alfredo sauce and cook your own chicken; grilled, pan-fried, whatever way you want.
 But the emphasis of the recipe is to get a full family-portioned meal with as little hassle as possible.
 So let’s begin.

 Start by cooking your pasta.
 You’ll want to cook it till it’s just before al dente since it will cook longer in the oven and you don’t want soggy pasta.
 So take it off the stove once the pasta has expanded in size but is still a little chewy.
 After that, drain the pasta and rinse it under cold water to stop the cooking process.